 But boy, I didn’t even finish using up the 100 free pins before I busted out my credit card and paid for 1 year of Tailwind upfront.

 Woah, why did I do that?!

 I went from extremely skeptical to being a raving fan of the software because of a few favorite features of Tailwind.

 At the time, I was struggling to grow my traffic quickly from Tailwind.
 One thing I soon learned was that not every group board was created equal.
 Even though I was part of 20 or so group boards, my traffic was still going downhill!

 Why?!
 Why me?

-Then I realized that Pinterest had a feature (Board Insights and Pin Inspector) where I can check the virality score of a group board.
-But this analytics are only available for paid customers.
+Then I realized that Pinterest had a feature (Board Insights and Pin Inspector) where I can check the virality score on a group board.
+But these analytics are only available for paid customers.

 Sure enough, after I got access to the analytics I was no longer blindly pinning and asking myself, why wasn’t something working anymore.
 It was clear to me which group boards brought in 80% of the traffic and sometimes it only took 2-3 viral pins.

 I mean how crazy is that?
 I spent tens and hundreds of hours and pouring sweat into writing these other articles and creating pins, but they didn’t bring in the traffic and subscribers I wanted.